Publications

 Webber, B.L., Scott, J.K. and Didham, R.K.
 (2011) Translocation or bust!
 A new acclimatization agenda for the 21st century?
 Trends in Ecology & Evolution, 26, 495-496.
 [View Article]

-Drawing upon insight from invasion science, paper challenges the notion that managed relocation (MR) is a desirable first choice for conservation management in the face of global environmental change and frames measures of successful MR in the context of what might be considered appropriate with rapid climate change.
+Drawing upon insight from invasion science, this paper challenges the notion that managed relocation (MR) is a desirable first choice for conservation management in the face of global environmental change and frames measures of successful MR in the context of what might be considered appropriate with rapid climate change.

 Webber, B.L. and Woodrow, I.E. (2009) Chemical and physical plant defence across multiple ontogenetic stages in a tropical rain forest understorey tree.
 Journal of Ecology, 97, 761-771.
 [View Article]